Llamato/glossyBallBounce/README.md

 - **Cabal**: A package manager for Haskell applications and libraries, used to build the project and its Haskell-based dependencies

 With all external dependencies installed, run `cabal run` in the project directory.
 You should see a black window with three large, colorful bouncing balls.
 Enjoy!

+Alternatively flake.nix and flake.lock files are provided with the project files so the demo can easily be installed using the nix package manager